Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva 9699F1A Deluxe Mesh Office Chair

-In other segments of their product line, Viva has stumbled with their higher-priced designs and tended to excel at their less expensive ones.
+In other segments of its product line, Viva has stumbled with its higher-priced designs and tended to excel at its less expensive ones.
 With their mesh chairs, the situation is reversed.
-At the time this review is being written, this is the most expensive chair Viva Office sells, and it’s awesome.
+When this review is written, this is the most expensive chair Viva Office sells, and it’s awesome.

-It’s a fairly good-looking chair, which is a pleasant surprise where mesh designs are concerned, and it blends in reasonably well with most home or office décor schemes.
+It’s a fairly good-looking chair, which is a pleasant surprise when it comes to mesh designs.
+It blends in reasonably well with most home or office décor schemes.
 It’s also much more comfortable than Viva’s sub-$200 mesh chairs, featuring a mesh-like fabric stretched over a generous amount of block foam.

 The padding is augmented by three exceptionally well-implemented ergonomic features, which are:

-In addition to that, the seat depth can be adjusted within a small range, allowing you to customize your seating experience to taste.
-That, combined with its recline range makes this a surprisingly versatile chair.
+In addition, the seat depth can be adjusted within a small range, allowing you to customize your seating experience to taste.
+That, combined with its recline range, makes this a surprisingly versatile chair.

-It gets better though because although the armrests aren’t ergonomically designed, they can move both up and down and backwards or forwards, allowing you to tweak their position to fit you perfectly, and they’re padded too!
+It gets better, though, because although the armrests aren’t ergonomically designed, they can move both up and down and backward or forwards, allowing you to tweak their position to fit you perfectly.
+And they’re padded, too!

-As great as all of that is, there are a few limitations inherent in the design.
+As great as all of that is, the design has a few limitations.
 First, as with most of Viva’s models, the height adjustment range isn’t as broad as we’d like to see.

 Related to that is the weight limit problem.
 It’s stuck at 250 pounds, while the height range is clearly designed with bigger, taller people in mind.

-It’s a less than optimal pairing that only makes it a good fit for a fairly narrow band of potential customers, so be sure to take careful measurements before committing to a purchase.
-This is a model we feel definitely should have been built on the company’s 350-pound frame.
+It’s a less-than-optimal pairing that only makes it a good fit for a fairly narrow band of potential customers, so be sure to take careful measurements before committing to a purchase.
+We feel this model should have been built on the company’s 350-pound frame.

 Viva 1388F1K Mesh Chair with Modular Seatback

-Earlier, when we were talking about the Deluxe Mesh Office Chair, we mentioned that the approach of moving the entire seatback up and down to adjust the headrest and lumbar support positions was a crude but workable solution.
+Earlier, when we discussed the Deluxe Mesh Office Chair, we mentioned that moving the entire seatback up and down to adjust the headrest and lumbar support positions was a crude but workable solution.

-This chair offers a better solution and is proof positive that Viva Office knows how to do it right, which does make the feature implementation of the Deluxe model a bit of a head-scratcher.
+This chair offers a better solution and proves that Viva Office knows how to do it right, which makes the feature implementation of the Deluxe model a bit of a head-scratcher.
 Not only is this chair less expensive, but overall, it’s the better product, even if it doesn’t have quite as many features.

 It’s functionally similar to the Deluxe we described above, but two key aspects are missing here: